 So many reasons to load up on all the root vegetables this fall and winter!

-One of my favorite ways to prepare root vegetables is to roast them.
-It caramelizes their natural sugar and makes the exterior crisp while allowing the interior to become tender.
+I love roasted root vegetables!
+Roasting caramelizes their natural sugar and makes the exterior crisp while allowing the interior to become tender.

 That said, I’m always looking for new ways to cook veggies and the preparation method I’m sharing today is a new one for me.
 It involves quickly braising the root vegetables on the stove-top, adding liquid and allowing them to bake until tender in a Dutch oven.
 This type of preparation is often called a tagine or tajine.
 I’ve ordered a tagine out at restaurants (specially Cafe Mogador in Brooklyn which makes an awesome tagine) but I’ve never made one at home… until this dish.

 As I mentioned, you’ll need a Dutch oven that can go from the stove-top to the oven for this recipe.
-I used this oval ceramic Dutch oven from Revol’s new line of healthy cookware called REVOLUTION 2.
+I used this oval ceramic Dutch oven.
 I really like this particular Dutch oven because it cooks evenly and has a natural non-stick finish.
 Most Dutch ovens are made of cast iron and are super HEAVY, but this one is very light.
 Another cool feature is the glass lid.
 It’s awesome for peaking in on your dish without removing the lid and releasing all the steam.

 Truth be told I ate the root vegetable tagine over quinoa with canned tuna while Isaac added leftover bbq chicken.
 Sounds kind of strange, but both combos were delicious.
 I feel like the root veggies pair well with just about anything!